RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder connect](/images/manual_quizbuilder_connect.png)

-In the Connect tab of the Quiz Builder, you can connect your quiz to thrid-party services.
-Check [here](https://revenuehunt.com/integrations/) the up-to-date list of our intergrations.
+In the Connect tab of the Quiz Builder, you can connect your quiz to third-party services.
+Check [here](https://revenuehunt.com/integrations/) for the up-to-date list of our integrations.

 To connect the quiz to a particular service, find it on the page and click "Connect".
 Then follow the instructions displayed in the browser or in the "read more" section.